Timothy Burns (Wisconsin politician)

 Timothy Burns (May 31, 1820 – September 21, 1853) was an Irish American immigrant, Democratic politician, and Wisconsin pioneer.
 He was the third Lieutenant Governor of Wisconsin, serving from 1852 until his death in 1853.

 Early life

-Born in Dublin, Ireland, on May 31, 1820, Burns came to New York in America with his family as an infant.
+Born in Dublin, Ireland, on May 31, 1820, Burns came to New York with his family as an infant.
 In the fall of 1837 as a young man, he settled in Iowa County in Wisconsin Territory, where he engaged in lead mining.

 Career

 In 1844 Burns was elected sheriff of Iowa County.
 Elected in 1846, he served in the Wisconsin territorial House of Representatives in 1847–1848 and became Assembly Speaker.
 He visited La Crosse in 1847.
 Later, in 1849 he served in the Wisconsin State Assembly.
 In 1850, he moved to La Crosse, Wisconsin, and took a position on the State Board of Public Works.
 He was the chairman of the first La Crosse Town Board, chairman of the first La Crosse County Board and the first La Crosse county judge, while also engaging in the railroad industry.

 In 1851, he was elected as a Democrat and became the Wisconsin's third Lieutenant Governor under the State's second Governor, Leonard Farwell.